Practice Taking Decisions using Code (Conditional Statements)

 - Create a class

-with hardcoded username and password values. - Write a method
+LoginSystemwith hardcoded username and password values. - Write a method

-public void login(String username, String password)
+public void login(String username, String password)that performs the check usingifandelse. - Write a

-class to test the login method with various usernames and passwords.
+LoginSystemTesterclass to test the login method with various usernames and passwords.

 Expected Outcome: